 - Square Enix when it comes to Bonus Boss Absolute Virtue.
 Every time the players find a way to beat him, the dev team goes out of their way to squash the methods used to beat the monster.
 Square Enix seem to either want to make Absolute Virtue unbeatable or they enjoy watching players cry as Absolute Virtue's weaknesses gets changed every time people find a way to weaken him.
 This has since been subverted with expansions increasing the level cap to the point players can beat Absolute Virtue by sheer force, and they seem to be content with thatnote .

 - With Final Fantasy XIII and its sequels, Director Motomu Toriyama is seen this way by much of the fanbase.
 His statements in interviews paint him as either naively unaware of the fandom's opinions, or he knows and is purposefully invoking this trope.
-Such statements include that Lightning is the first female protagonist of the series (what about Terra?), that the sequel will answer the question of "is Lightning happy" (her presence turned out to be Wolverine Publicity and this question was never addressed), and he requested a Hotter and Sexier design for Lightning in the third game (which fans and critics reacted negatively to).
+Such statements include that the sequel will answer the question of "is Lightning happy" (her presence turned out to be Wolverine Publicity and this question was never addressed), and he requested a hotter and sexier design for Lightning in the third game (which fans and critics reacted negatively to).
 Furthermore, in both games fans have criticized the stories for not making sense, and he's an advocate for the interactive movie design model that fans hated in the first game.
 The Memetic Mutation "Toriyama'd" is now shorthand for this trope when it comes to Final Fantasy.

 - David Gaider, a BioWare employee and the chief writer of the Dragon Age series, is very fond of telling the story of how he came up with the idea to kill off Alistair in the end if he was romanced.
 According to him, when he first told it to the other writers, the entire group shared an Evil Laugh, foreseeing the fangirls' reaction, and he still smiles fondly whenever a player is devastated by that event.